 Pros

-- Increases the sound quality of the record, making surface noise unnoticeable.
+• Adds more sound quality to the vinyl making surface noise imperceptible.

 Cons